KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 * The application runs as `simpleapp.demo.wbitt.com`.
 This can be handled by defining an **Ingress** object in Kubernetes.
 * **The application uses environment variables in DB connection.** This is very important.
 There are no usernames and passwords stored with the code.
 If your application does that, use this example to convert it to use environment variables instead.
 It is very easy!
 * This application "builds" its image every time it runs. i.e. It does not use a pre-built image.
 This is going to be a problem when we move this to Kubernetes.
 Kubernetes does not allow building an image on-the-fly.
 Instead, Kubernetes expects the container image to exist before it is used in the pod/container.
-We will handle this by always **creating a docker image through a CircleCI**, on each commit to the repository, and **push that image to Google's container registry `gcr.io`**.
+We will handle this by **creating a docker image through CircleCI** on each commit to the repository, and **push that image to Google's container registry `gcr.io`**.
 This way, before we run the application as a deployment, the container image will be available.
 * It mounts a (bogus) configuration file under `/config/simpleapp.conf` .
 This can be handled by creating a **configmap** of this configuration file.
 * Certain files in this application uses a database connection to MySQL server.
 To get this to work in Kubernetes, we need to pass some ENV variables as **secret**.
 * It connects to an external network.
 This network is actually the network on which Traefik is configured to serve.
 This is not needed in Kubernetes.